marginaltech/marginaltech.github.io/index.md

 It isn't.

 Genuine technological competence is the existential threat in your industry.
-But that threat is much simpler to understand and counter:
+That threat is simple to understand and counter.

 1. *Methodically integrate software automation and analytics into bespoke business processes.*
 2. *Compound modest, but substantive, benefits in terms of efficiency and insights.*